Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 All social networks have an element of keyword relevance these days, particularly sites like Pinterest and YouTube, which are search engines in their own right.

-Oberlo monthly searches on pinterest
+screenshot of Oberlo monthly searches on pinterest

 It’s a five-minute job at most, (unless you’re engaging in hefty SEO practices), can be done for free and will no doubt result in many more post ideas as you realise the kind of information your audience is looking for.